- Cites lower-density properties with integrated safety, sanitation and automation principles to become in demand as people adapt to the new normal

 In its assessment of short-and medium-term changes that will arise in the aftermath of the pandemic, Lootah said that amongst the biggest trends to turn up is the focus on building developments that enhance the quality of life through the application of integrated safety, sanitation and automation principles.

 Thanks to Abu Dhabi and Dubai being hailed as the top two most liveable cities, respectively in the Arab world, according to the latest Global Liveability Index issued by The Economist Intelligence Unit last March 2020, this foremost trend will shore up the local real property sector’s path to fast-track recovery, said CEO Saleh Abdullah Lootah.

 “We are heading towards a new direction in terms of market demand, which will zero in on the core principle of health and safety in the face of the new normal.
 The UAE’s top rank position in the liveability index will pay off in many sectors, particularly in the real estate – helping us mount a successful comeback,” Lootah said, adding that this rebound will be harnessed by the UAE’s remarkable global feat as the safest nation in the world.

 This, he said, will pave the way for the rise of the next generation of property designs that will automate the principles of safety and sanitation.

 - Preference for lower-density properties

-There will be a high demand for lower-density properties and locations, as most potential investors, owners, and tenants alike would opt for more liveable spaces in view of adapting to the new normal.
+There will be a high demand for lower-density properties and locations, as most potential investors, owners, and tenants alike would opt for more liveable spaces because of adapting to the new normal.
 The coronavirus pandemic has highlighted the higher operational risk of contagion in high-density properties.
 The higher the density of occupants is, the higher the risk of infecting others.

-In addition, other emerging real estate and property trends that will enjoy a share of new demand include optimisation of enhanced property standards, mixed-use developments, as well as digitalisation.
+Also, other emerging real estate and property trends that will enjoy a share of new demand include optimisation of enhanced property standards, mixed-use developments, as well as digitalisation.